ladapn/wallckr/README.md

 # wallckr
 wallckr stands for **wall** following mobile robot with A**ckr**man steering.
-In other words, wallckr is a small indoor autonomous vehicle with "car like" steering that goes around your walls.
+In other words, wallckr is a small indoor autonomous vehicle with "car like" steering that goes around your walls and avoids obstacles.

 <p align="center">
   <img src="./img/wallckr_posing.jpeg" alt="wallckr, the robot" width="400"/>